GoWind/GoWind.github.io/node_js_async_internals.md

+---
-# Node JS internals: How async file system calls work
+title:  Node JS internals: How async file system calls work
+---

 ### Note: The internal details of NodeJs (parts that are not exposed as an API) will always be subject to change.
 This post was written based on the Node JS source code at commit [f09a50c39d92efd5ed65a87fb07f64675baa8774](https://github.com/nodejs/node/blob/f0995d14768b36c3cbb2d75d57b0ff92b254b334/src/node_file-inl.h#L307).
 The info in this post might become